 - You are taking fluvoxamine (This medication can increase blood levels of melatonin, resulting in sedation).

 For Healthcare Professionals

-Di Bella multitherapy (DBM) is based on the theory that growth hormone (GH) and prolactin are involved in neoplastic growth.
-Somatostatin and its analog octreotide inhibit GH and IGF-1 secretion in humans (1), while bromocriptine is a prolactin inhibitor (6).
+Di Bella multitherapy is based on the theory that growth hormone (GH) and prolactin are involved in neoplastic growth.
+Somatostatin and its analog octreotide inhibit the secretion of GH and IGF-1 in humans (1), while bromocriptine is a prolactin inhibitor (6).
 This treatment was very popular in Italy in the late 1990s as Di Bella claimed he cured thousands on an outpatient basis and physicians in other countries, such as Canada, also prescribed it.
-DBM was highly publicized and politicized in Italy, raising the issue of “freedom of treatment” for patients who could not afford the expensive regimen.
+The treatment was also highly publicized and politicized in Italy, raising the issue of “freedom of treatment” for patients who could not afford the expensive regimen.
 In response, local judges ordered that somatostatin be added to the list of effective reimbursable medications (21) (22), and the Italian National Institute of Health supported 11 separate open-label uncontrolled phase II studies of 8 different cancers, organized by Di Bella and the National Cancer Advisory Committee (20).
 These trials found no complete responses (23) (24), 0.8% partial response rate, and considerable toxicity (12) (18).
 However, an uncontrolled study of 20 patients with late stage non-Hodgkin’s lymphoma had a 70% response rate with a similar regimen (6).

 Adverse effects include increased pain at tumor site, nausea, vomiting, anorexia, diarrhea, and somnolence (6).
 Somatostatin may reduce or eliminate the efficacy of painkillers (e.g., methadone, morphine) (11).